-Kylie Jenner Refusing To Share Pregnancy Until Baby Birth: ‘KUWTK’ Special Still Happening?
+Kylie Jenner Allegedly Refusing To Share Pregnancy Until Baby Birth: ‘KUWTK’ Special Still Happening?

 According to People, however, Kylie Jenner couldn’t care less whether people know or not — she’s not confirming anything, and neither will her family.

-For right now, her main concern is that she doesn’t stress herself about the media speculation and that she remains healthy and happy whilst staying out of the limelight.
+For right now, her main concern is that she doesn’t stress herself about the media speculation and that she remains healthy and happy while staying out of the limelight.

 Sources claim that Kylie Jenner has been hiding out in Calabasas and Hidden Hills since the news of her pregnancy broke.